soibot/soibotengine-v3.0/README.md

 **soibotengine-v3.0** is a Twitter bot engine based on Regex snippet from [soibotengine v2.0][2] by unk... \*cough\* \*cough\*

 **Yes.** version 3.0 is coded by the same dude.
 Spent full week rewriting the v2.0 code from scratch.
 Most of the scripts are based on v2.0.
-(Regular Reply and Timeline Reply)
+(Regular Reply and Timeline Reply) Same old dialog, but with new features.
+It's awesome!
+(Owner, 2014)

 By the way, this github is just a documentation.
 So please don't expect any source code for the time being.